oracle/weblogic-deploy-tooling/README.md

 * Provide information about the folders and attributes that are valid for sections and folders of a domain model.

 ***
-The [current release](https://github.com/oracle/weblogic-deploy-tooling/releases) of WebLogic Deploy Tooling is 1.9.12.
+WebLogic Deploy Tooling version and release information is found [here](https://github.com/oracle/weblogic-deploy-tooling/releases).

-This release was published on April, 29, 2021.
 ***

 # Documentation